Meet Our Team

 Board Member Bios

-Tom Rogers, vice president, has volunteered at the chapter sanctuaries for many years.
+Tom Rogers, interim acting president, has volunteered at the chapter sanctuaries for many years.
 He has now moved into a board role with emphasis on the sanctuaries, fundraising, and volunteer coordination.
 He regularly attends nature walks at the sanctuaries and participates in ASCM events.
 He doubles as a volunteer at the Maryland state parks doing invasive plant pulls and trash pickup.
 A grandfather of six, Tom was a human resources professional for more than 40 years in his business career and also co-owned Uncle Ralph’s Bakery in Frederick for a period of time.
 Retired now, Tom devotes volunteer time to environmental activities and issues of poverty.

 Janet Ady, PhD (education chair), is passionate about environmental education and connecting people to nature.
 Janet has lived in Frederick County since 1996; she and her husband raised two children in Myersville, on the east-facing slope of South Mountain, near the Appalachian Trail.
 She volunteers for the Maryland Association for Environmental and Outdoor Education in the Maryland Green Schools Program, the Frederick County Climate Emergency Working Group (preparing the Education recommendation), and the national Project Learning Tree Education Operating Committee, and as a member of the North American Association for Environmental Education Advisory Council.
 She worked closely with the National Audubon Society on developing and training on Tools for Engagement: A Toolkit for Engaging People in Conservation and has enjoyed numerous partnerships with National Audubon Society throughout her career.
 Her career with the Department of the Interior at the U.S. Fish and Wildlife Service and the Bureau of Land Management took her from a wildlife refuge on San Francisco Bay, to Alaska, the National Conservation Training Center in West Virginia, and Washington DC.
 She studied natural resources planning and interpretation and environmental education, then earned teaching credentials, a masters in natural science, and later a doctorate in sustainability education (2016) and a Specialized Certificate in Sustainability and Behavior Change (2021).